markreha/cloudworkshop/sdk/docs/development/README.md

 3. Add a Tomcat 8.5 server to your Workspace.
 4. Create a Maven Run Configuration using the clean package goals and the dev profile.
 5. See the IoT.sql DDL script in the SDK to create your Database Schema.
-6. Add the Project to your Tomcat Server (using the /cloudservices path for your web module.
+6. Add the Project to your Tomcat Server (making sure you use the /cloudservices path for your web module).

 Building the IoT Reporting Template App
 --------